 Eligible students in England, Wales and Northern Ireland will normally satisfy ALL of the following academic criteria:

-• Currently be studying or have studied Maths and at least one further subject from Physics, Chemistry, Biology, Computer Science and Further Maths at A Level or equivalent (eg IB Higher Level).
+- Currently be studying or have studied Maths and at least one additional subject from Physics, Chemistry, Biology, Computer Science and Further Maths at A Level or equivalent (eg IB Higher Level).

 Eligible students in the Scottish system should have achieved an A grade in National 5 Mathematics, and at least a B grade in two separate sciences from Physics, Chemistry and Biology.
 They should also be taking Mathematics at Higher, and plan on taking Mathematics at Advanced Higher along with at least one from Chemistry, Physics, Biology or Computer Science.